GarrickPinon/TruStorE/README.md

 # 📰 TruStorE™: Sifting Fact From Fiction

 NLP classifier for misinformation detection.
-Powered by TruStorE™: Truth over tone technology, TruStorE™ blends linguistic heuristics, sentiment drift analysis, and Word Pair Logic™ to flag manipulative tone in news articles, a tell-tale sign of fake news as emotions are elicited to replace facts.
+Powered by Truth Over Tone Technology™, TruStorE™ blends linguistic heuristics, sentiment drift analysis, and Word Pair Logic™ to flag manipulative tone in news articles, a tell-tale sign of fake news as emotions are elicited to replace facts.
 Built for reproducibility, modular deployment, and impact.

 ---